-We've scoured the Internet to find useful tips for our members.
-Below is a collection of useful, concise information regarding the Veterans Administration Home Loan.
+We've scoured the Internet to find useful tips for our members to help prepare to take advantage of this exclusive benefit.
+The following is a collection of useful, concise tips regarding the Veterans Administration Home Loan.

 Did you know that over 70 percent of all credit reports in the United States contain errors?
 Your lender will be looking at your credit report and making important decisions based on the information that is contained within -- decisions that could make a big difference in the bottom-line.